Symbiosis-JU/Bioinformatic-pipelines/Example_analysis.md

 (in simple words you want to use it and be sure that your proccess will not be disturbed by electricity cutoff ;) ):
   - screen -S 'name_of_your_session' --- will create a new session.
   - screen -r 'name_of_your_session' --- will re-attach you to your session.
-  - screen - ls --- will list all the session.
+  - screen - ls --- will list all your sessions.
   - ctr + a + d --- will detach (but not kill) you from a session .
 - mkdir --- making directories.
 - mv --- move, need to be followed by item you want to move and a path to the directory.
 - rm --- delete
 - gunzip --- will gunzipp your file (.fastq.gz ---> .fastq)

-**Lets use some of those beautifull commends in action!**
+**Let's use some of those beautiful commends in action!**

 ## Copying example data to your folder.
-First log in to your account on one of our cluster.
+First, log in to your account on one of our cluster.
-Next copy our sample data to the directory of your choosing (in this case to your home directory):
+Next, copy our sample data to the directory of your choosing (in this case to your home directory):
 ```
 cp -r /mnt/matrix/symbio/workshop_march_2022 ~/
 ```
-Now you have folder "workshop_march_2022" containing R1.fastq and R2.fastq for each sample.
+Now you have folder "workshop_march_2022" containing R1.fastq and R2.fastq files for each of the samples.
 **Those are gunzipped files, remember that when you obtaine your files from sequencing facility they will be with extension .fastq.gz**

 ## Running splitting (MultiPISS) script.

 First we want to split our libraries into bins representing our target genes and from each library delete sequences with tags uncharacteristic to its well.
 To do that we are going to use our [MultiPISS.py](https://github.com/Symbiosis-JU/Bioinformatic-pipelines/blob/main/multiPISS.py) script:
-1. Click into link above and copy it (by clicking the icon 'copy raw contents' in the right upper corner of the box).
+1. Click on the link above and copy it (by clicking the icon 'copy raw contents' in the right upper corner of the box).
 2. use command:
 ``` nano MultiPISS.py```.
 This will create an empty file named MultiPISS.py.
 Paste the script and exit file by ctr + x with saving the changes.